Book Review: A Plant-Based LifeElsie Smith February 1, 2017

 Book Publication: 2016

-For those wanting to lose weight while enjoying healthy and delicious meals, this book is for you.
+For those wanting to lose weight while enjoying healthy and delicious meals, A Plant-Based Life: Your Complete Guide to Great Food, Radiant Health, Boundless Energy, and a Better Body. is for you.
 It shows readers how to go about making dietary changes without provoking self denials or cravings, and gives a framework which combines plenty of motivation for adopting plant-based eating with a practical plan.

 My overall view is that many American doctors have read The China Study and are passing along its findings to patients.
 However, Canadian doctors are largely ignoring it, so their patients are being given the same old poor dietary advice.
 Thus, it’s up to each of us as individuals to take responsibility for our own health, and this book teaches us how this can be done.
 Just keep in mind that humans evolved from primates, and primates are herbivores.